Maja Krantz

 Maja Krantz (born 27 March 1987) is a Swedish football defender.
 She previously played in the Damallsvenskan for Linköpings FC, with whom she has also played the UEFA Women's Champions League.
 As a junior international she played the 2006 U-19 European Championship.

 Aged 17, Krantz had joined Stattena from Högaborgs BK for the 2004 season.
 She signed for Linköpings ahead of the 2007 campaign.

 In January 2016 Krantz transferred to Notts County of the English FA WSL.

+Maja Krantz is currently married to former teammate and current head coach for Arsenal WFC, Renée Slegers.